Night Nurse (comics): Publication history

 In a 2010 interview, Jean Thomas offered her theory on the series' early cancellation:

 Night Nurse was an attempt to create a comics book for the same audience of young girls who read such book series as Cherry Ames, Sue Barton, and Nancy Drew.
 Maybe the comic-book format just didn't appeal to that group.
 It may also have been difficult to distribute or display: too serious to be with romance comics but not male-action oriented enough to be with superhero comics, so, regrettably, low sales led to cancellation.

-Linda Carter reappeared as a medical professional specializing in helping injured superheroes in Daredevil vol. 2, #58 (May 2004), written by Brian Michael Bendis and drawn by Alex Maleev.
+Linda Carter reappeared as a medical professional specializing in helping injured superheroes in Daredevil (vol. 2) #58 (May 2004), written by Brian Michael Bendis and drawn by Alex Maleev.
 Matt Murdock / Daredevil refers to her then as "the night nurse ... [who is] sympathetic to ... costumed persons who get a little nicked up in ... the call of duty."

-Night Nurse co-star Christine Palmer reappeared in Nightcrawler vol. 3, #1 (Sept.
+Christine Palmer reappeared in Nightcrawler vol. 3, #1 (Sept.
 2004).
 Series writer Roberto Aguirre-Sacasa explained he was "a huge fan" of Night Nurse, and brought back the character when he realized his first Nightcrawler story would take place in a hospital.

-A one-shot issue, Night Nurse vol. 2, #1 (July 2015), reprinted the 1970s series' four issues, as well as Daredevil vol. 2, #80 (Feb.
-2006).
+A one-shot issue, Night Nurse vol. 2, #1 (July 2015), reprinted the 1970s series' four issues, as well as Daredevil (vol. 2) #80 (February 2006).

-Prior to Night Nurse, writer-editor Stan Lee and artist Al Hartley had created the series Linda Carter, Student Nurse for Atlas Comics, Marvel's 1950s precursor.
+Prior to Night Nurse, writer-editor Stan Lee and artist Al Hartley created the series Linda Carter, Student Nurse for Atlas Comics, Marvel's 1950s precursor.
 It ran nine issues (Sept.
 1961–Jan.
 1963).

 Characters

 While the three roommates initially bicker amongst themselves, they soon bond over their shared loneliness, and become best friends.
-Originally, none of the three nurses then used "night nurse" as a label, though the "Next Issue" box in Night Nurse #1 promises, "More true-to-life adventures of Linda Carter, Night Nurse!"
+Originally, none of the three nurses then used "night nurse" as a label, though the "Next Issue" box in Night Nurse #1 stated, "More true-to-life adventures of Linda Carter, Night Nurse!".